vorghahn/SSTV-PLEX-PLUGIN/readme.md

 ## About

 Forked from https://bitbucket.org/stankness/sstv-plex-plugin/overview on 25 MAR 2017
+Rewritten based of Cigaras IPTV Bundle in DEC 2017

 This is a Plex plugin to access your SmoothStreamsTV account.

 ## Installation

-- Unzip the downloaded file and place the smoothstreams2.bundle folder in the correct location for your Plex Media Server platform – see here for details: https://support.plex.tv/hc/en-us/articles/201106098-How-do-Ifind-the-Plug-Ins-folder-
+- Unzip the downloaded file and place the smoothstreams3.bundle folder in the correct location for your Plex Media Server platform ï¿½ see here for details: https://support.plex.tv/hc/en-us/articles/201106098-How-do-Ifind-the-Plug-Ins-folder-
 - Using a web browser open Plex Web (http://PLEXSEVERIP:32400/web/index.html) and select Channels
-- Smoothstreams should be in the Channels list now.
+- SmoothstreamsTV should be in the Channels list now.
 Hover over the Smoothstreams channel and click on the cog to configure.
 - You should then be able to open the Smoothstreams channel and start watching the streams

 ## Options